oribella/oribella/docs/aurelia-sortable.md

 <div oa-sortable-item="type-flag.bind: 1">
 </div>
 ```
-You can use an abstract type flag to enable/disable moving between lists.
+You can use an abstract bit type flag to enable/disable moving between lists.
 This is useful for more advanced scenarios i.e multi nested sortables.
 Checkout the advanced demo for more insight.
+It will evaluate

+`fromTypeFlag & toTypeFlag`

+If you want 4 exclusive types you can use for example

+1

+2

+4

+8